Top 10 Paul McCartney Albums

 Paul McCartney Albums Band On The Run

-Band On The Run is one of those once in a lifetime albums.
-That’s actually a rather bold statement when one recognizes that the artist behind the Band On The Run album is the same artist behind albums like Sgt.
-Peppers Lonely Hearts Club Band, Abby Road, Revolver, and eleven other spectacular Beatles albums.
+Band On The Run is one of those once-in-a-lifetime albums.
+That’s a rather bold statement when one recognizes that the artist behind the Band On The Run album is the same behind albums like Sgt.
+Pepper’s Lonely Hearts Club Band, Abby Road, Revolver, and eleven other spectacular Beatles albums.
 But Band On The Run is not a Beatles album.
-It’s a Paul McCartney solo album and it’s his best one.
-The album opens with a spectacular one-two punch of “Band On The Run,” and “Jet.”
-How many times have you listened to the album and have never gotten sick of the record’s first two tracks?
+It’s a Paul McCartney solo album, and it’s his best one.
+The album opens with a spectacular one-two punch of “Band On The Run” and “Jet.”
+How often have you listened to the album and never gotten sick of the record’s first two tracks?

 DMCA.com Protection Status